Stef-00012/SyncLyrics/README.md

 - `favoritePlayers` (Array\<String>): List of players that will be prioritized over others.
 - `hatedPlayers` (Array\<String>): Opposite of `favoritePlayers`.
 - `sourceOrder` (Array\<String>): The order in which the sources will be fetched (Removing a source from here means the lyrics will never be fetched from that source). [^3]
+- `instrumentalLyricIndicator` (String): The text to use when there is a music section without lyrics.
 - `artistUpdateInterval` (Number): How often update the output returned by the `--artist` or `-artist` parameter (in milliseconds).
 - `lyricsUpdateInterval` (Number): How often update the output returned by default (in milliseconds).
 - `dataUpdateInterval` (Number): How often update the output returned by the `--data` or `-d` parameter (in milliseconds).